 - Hip drive – push through with your hips

 The Romanian deadlift is an excellent tool to learn how to deadlift.
-This is because the Romanian deadlift begins at the top, while you are standing and holding the barbell.
+The reason is that the Romanian deadlift begins at the top, while you are standing and holding the barbell.

 In contrast, both the stiff leg deadlift and that conventional deadlift start from the floor.
-They both have a deeper range of motion than the Romanian deadlift.
+These two lifts both have a deeper range of motion than the Romanian deadlift.

-The Romanian deadlift is a safer way of learning the the deadlift.
-Because you begin the Romanian deadlift in a standing position.
-Then you lower to your knees or shins.
-As far as your hamstring flexibility allows.
+The Romanian deadlift is a safer way of learning the deadlift because you begin the Romanian deadlift in a standing position.
+Then you lower to your knees or shins as far as your hamstring flexibility allows.
 You can tell as long as you can keep your back straight.
 Last you reverse the movement and lift back to a standing position.

 The Romanian deadlift also helps you get stronger in the second half of the deadlift.
-This is when the barbell reaches the knees, and you push through with your hips to stand tall.
+The last half is when the barbell reaches the knees, and you push through with your hips to stand tall.

-The conventional deadlift is often called the king of all exercise because of its incredible fitness benefits.
+The conventional deadlift is often called the king of all exercise because of its fantastic fitness benefits.

 Stiff Leg Deadlift

-The Romanian deadlift teaches you how to deadlift.
-While the conventional deadlift is your bread and butter for health and strength.
+- The Romanian deadlift teaches you how to deadlift

 Watch This Critical Video on the Importance of the Romanian Deadlift